 Before we get started, it’s worth noting that this post only covers new and changing things at Disneyland Paris and Walt Disney Studios Park.
 If you want something comprehensive, consult our 2022 Disneyland Paris Vacation Planning Guide.
 That’s over 6,000 words offering a crash course in the basics of trip prep, including everything from getting around Paris to food to touring strategy and so much more!

 The point of this post isn’t really to answer the question of whether you should visit Disneyland Paris now or wait.
 Many of you reading this are Europeans who view DLP as your “home” resort or are already planning a trip to France and are debating whether to include Disneyland Paris.
 In all of those cases, go now.

 If you’re a long-time Disney fan based outside of Europe who has Disneyland Paris on your bucket list and a very flexible time frame for visiting, we’d recommend waiting if this will be a once in a lifetime trip.
 Walt Disney Studios Park will be light years better in 2023-2024 than it is today.
 Even then, that advice is questionable, as a lot of what’s featured in the Walt Disney Studios Park overhaul will be clones of what exists (or will exist) at Walt Disney World and Disneyland.

-During the Destination D23 event at Walt Disney World, Disney Parks Experiences and Products President Josh D’Amaro showed a first look at the Disneyland Paris 30th Anniversary celebration and unveiled news on the highly anticipated opening of Avengers Campus in Walt Disney Studios Park.
+Turning to what’s on the horizon in the coming months, Disney Parks Experiences and Products President Josh D’Amaro showed a first look at the Disneyland Paris 30th Anniversary celebration and unveiled news on the highly anticipated opening of Avengers Campus in Walt Disney Studios Park.